 We fulfil our responsibility to employees, investors, host communities and the general public by governing our company with transparency, integrity and accountability.
 A comprehensive framework of corporate governance guidelines and practices operates across the Company.
-Such corporate governance guidelines and practices comply with the revised “Corporate Governance Principles and Recommendations”, dated 30 June 2010, released by the ASX Corporate Governance Council.
+Such corporate governance guidelines and practices comply with the revised “Corporate Governance Principles and Recommendations”, 3rd edition, released by the ASX Corporate Governance Council.

 The Board is ultimately responsible for overseeing the management of the business and affairs of the company and, in doing so, is required to act in the best interests of the company.
-The Board’s responsibilities include:• Overseeing and approving the strategic direction• Review and approval of audited financial statements and annual budget• Ensuring effective management processes are in place• Appointing the Managing Director and monitoring management performance• Determining the approach to director and executive remuneration • Ensuring processes are in place to provide for identification, assessment, monitoring, management and reporting of material risks
+The Board’s responsibilities include: • Overseeing and approving the strategic direction• Reviewing and approving audited financial statements and the annual budget• Ensuring effective management processes are in place• Appointing the Managing Director and monitoring management performance• Determining the approach to director and executive remuneration • Ensuring processes are in place to provide for identification, assessment, monitoring, management and reporting of material risks

 The Board carries out its responsibilities either directly or through two committees – the Audit and Risk Management Committee and the Nomination and Remuneration Committee.